-When choosing a colour, you can either paint it to match the main house – like a little ‘mini me’ home – or Adam suggests, “Paint it a dark colour so the sun doesn’t bounce off it and it will appear" to nestle into the garden.
+When choosing a colour, you can either paint it to match the main house – like a little mini-me home – or Adam suggests, “Paint it a dark colour so the sun doesn't bounce off it and it'll appear to nestle into the garden.
 We like to use a timber shed, stained with Feast Watson Black Japan.”

 Making your garden features work harder by integrating storage is a great way to hide clutter without the bulk of a freestanding shed.
-Storage hidden inside bench seats is a great use of space, though Mark Curtis, design consultant at Secret Gardens,warns, “It’s virtually impossible to ensure that it is a watertight space.
-It’s fantastic for kids’ toys, plastics, rakes and garden hoses, but hopeless for cushions and things like that because moisture will build.”
+Storage hidden inside bench seats is a great use of space, though Secret Gardens Design Consultant Mark Curtis warns, “It's virtually impossible to ensure that's is a watertight space.
+It's fantastic for kids toys, plastics, rakes and garden hoses, but hopeless for cushions and things like that because moisture will build.”